liray-unendlich/vps/README.md

 Using this command, you can skip the step for "Configure masternode configuration files", because the command above adds the masternode private keys to the masternode configuration files.

-If you are adding new masternode, (and if you installed 2 masternodes already)
+If you are adding a new masternode, (and if you installed 2 masternodes already)

 ```
 git clone https://github.com/Zenzo-Ecosystem/vps.git && cd vps && ./install.sh -p zenzo -c 3 -g -x